jevinevans/Game/changelogs/2023/2023_10_15 - Stats Integration.md

 - build a npc manager
   - Create a default list of enemies that should be used

-- Stats creation
 - Level manager and creation process
   - Enemy/Boss generation
-  - level manager
+  - level manager - use to build levels
   - Level statistic checking

 - Combat

+- Manager Menu's
+  - Split into different modules for game data and character data